Phibro Animal Health (NASDAQ:PAHC) Releases FY 2021 Earnings Guidance

-Phibro Animal Health (NASDAQ:PAHC) last announced its earnings results on Thursday, May 6th.
-The company reported $0.34 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.31 by $0.03.
+Phibro Animal Health (NASDAQ:PAHC) last posted its quarterly earnings data on Thursday, May 6th.
+The company reported $0.34 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.31 by $0.03.
 Phibro Animal Health had a net margin of 5.37% and a return on equity of 23.70%.
-Equities analysts expect that Phibro Animal Health will post 1.06 earnings per share for the current fiscal year.
+As a group, analysts forecast that Phibro Animal Health will post 1.06 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 23rd.
-Investors of record on Wednesday, June 2nd will be given a $0.12 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Shareholders of record on Wednesday, June 2nd will be given a $0.12 dividend.
+This represents a $0.48 annualized dividend and a yield of 1.84%.
 The ex-dividend date is Tuesday, June 1st.
-This represents a $0.48 annualized dividend and a yield of 1.75%.
-Phibro Animal Health’s dividend payout ratio (DPR) is presently 44.44%.
+Phibro Animal Health’s payout ratio is currently 44.44%.

-Separately, Zacks Investment Research upgraded Phibro Animal Health from a sell rating to a hold rating and set a $23.00 price target on the stock in a research report on Monday, January 11th.

-In other Phibro Animal Health news, COO Larry Lee Miller sold 20,000 shares of Phibro Animal Health stock in a transaction that occurred on Tuesday, February 9th.
-The shares were sold at an average price of $22.94, for a total transaction of $458,800.00.
-Following the transaction, the chief operating officer now directly owns 50,000 shares of the company’s stock, valued at $1,147,000.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-50.05% of the stock is owned by company insiders.

 Phibro Animal Health Corporation develops, manufactures, and supplies a range of animal health and mineral nutrition products for livestock primarily in the United States.
 It operates through three segments: Animal Health, Mineral Nutrition, and Performance Products.
 The company develops, manufactures, and markets products for a range of food animals, including poultry, swine, beef and dairy cattle, and aquaculture.